Ulixes: Facial Recognition Privacy with Adversarial Machine Learning: Exploratory Experiments

 \subsection{Method 1 - Farthest Sample}

-The farthest face embedding is the one which should theoretically be most dissimilar to the face which is being cloaked, and intuitively is the most appealing choice.
-This will move the target image to the farthest class from it in the embedding space.
-This method is similar to what is used in the recently published Fawkes system \cite{Fawkes}, and it is an adaptation of the \textit{Least Likely Class} method proposed in \cite{AdversarialExamples}.
+The farthest face embedding is the one that should theoretically be most dissimilar to the face which is being cloaked and intuitively is the most appealing choice as a negative example.
+This method is similar to what is used in Fawkes \cite{Fawkes}, and it is an adaptation of the \textit{Least Likely Class} method proposed in \cite{AdversarialExamples}.

-\textbf{Algorithm}\\ This first algorithm is among the simplest.
-The face whose embedding is farthest from that of the image being cloaked is picked as a negative example $n$.
-A single triplet is therefore formed using the face to cloak as both anchor and positive example, and the selected embedding's face as a negative example.
-Note that within the context of this research, the positive and negative examples are exchanged in place, so that the loss function's gradient indicates how to move the anchor towards the negative example.
+\textbf{Algorithm}\\ The face whose embedding is farthest from that of the image being cloaked is picked as a negative example $\hat{x}$ from the pool of available images $D$:

+A triplet is then formed using the face to cloak as both anchor $a$ and positive example $p$, and the selected embedding's face as the negative example $n$.

-Given the formed triplet, the cloaking algorithm iterates until either the loss function returns $0$ or the embedding is moving towards the negative example too slowly.
+Given the formed triplet, the cloaking algorithm iterates until either the loss function returns $0$ or the anchor is moving towards the negative example too slowly.
 Fig. \ref{img:APNgraph} shows a lower-dimensional example of this process, in which the negative example $N$ is chosen as the farthest point from $A$ (initially $A \equiv P$).
-The loss function then returns the difference between the distance of the anchor to the negative example and to the positive example, in addition to the margin, or $0$ if said value is negative.
-A loss greater than $0$ indicates that the anchor is not closer to the negative example by at least the specified margin than it is to the positive example, so the face can still be altered to move it closer to the negative example.
-When the loss is positive, the situation is ideally that of Fig. \ref{img:APNgraph} (a), and the cloaking algorithm iterates until the situation becomes that of Fig. \ref{img:APNgraph} (b).
+A loss greater than $0$ indicates that the anchor is not closer to the negative example by at least the specified margin than it is to the positive example, so the face can still be further cloaked.

-It is now easier to picture how changing the margin in the loss function affects the cloaking of images.
-When the margin is small, such as in Fig. \ref{img:MarginDiff} (a), a face needs to be only slightly closer to the negative example than to the positive example for the algorithm to stop.
-On the other hand, when the margin is larger, a face image is pushed much farther away from its original embedding (the positive example) and closer to the negative example (Fig. \ref{img:MarginDiff} (b)).

-If the algorithm stops because the loss has become $0$, the face image can be said to be cloaked completely (always within the extent forced with the margin).
-It is possible, however, that the margin is set too large for a particular image.
-Given a triangle formed with vertices $P$, $A$, and $N$, as in Fig. \ref{img:triangle}, the triplet loss function would return $0$ once the equation $\overline{AN}+m < \overline{AP}$ is satisfied.
-This is possible only if $\overline{NP} > m$, which means that if the distance between the negative and positive examples is less than the margin $m$, the loss function never returns $0$, and the algorithm iterates indefinitely.
-This is why if the delta of the distance between the anchor and the negative example between subsequent iterations is less than a threshold, the algorithm is halted.
-Such a threshold is common to all attack scenarios, and it is set at $0.01$.